Moth and Drain Flies Diet

 - Seal and caulk gaps and entry points into buildings around siding, windows, doors, pipes, and wires

-If a springtail infestation becomes too severe, count on a professional pest management service to take care of the problem knowledgeably and successfully.
+If a moth or drain fly infestation becomes too severe, count on a professional pest management service to take care of the problem knowledgeably and successfully.